 Patrignone is set in 150 acres of lush forest and olive groves.
 We are slowly cleaning paths and tracks which should enable you to wander and explore as you please.
 Ask us for some tips on the best paths when you get here, and remember to bring some walking shoes if you are planning to venture further than the pool.

 The Frantoio is the old olive pressing room where the original Patrignone olive oil was pressed.
 All the original pressing equipment has been rescued and restored, making this one of the most beautiful and interesting rooms at Patrignone.
-This large room with stained glass windows and lamps is now used as a central lounge and meeting room, where you can enjoy pre-dinner drinks at our fully stocked ´honesty bar´, check out our growing library of local guide books and reference books or help yourself to our selection of games.
+This large room with stained glass windows and lamps is now used as a central lounge and meeting room, where you can enjoy pre-dinner drinks at our fully stocked ´Honesty Bar´, check out our growing library of local guide books and reference books, swap your paperback for something more racey, or help yourself to our selection of games.

 If you decide to eat with us, this is where dinner is served.

 The Koi Pool and Gazebo

 The Koi pond is a peaceful landscaped area made up of a stone built circular pond, with a seating area all around.
 It has dozens of Koi carp and goldfish, and it is very quiet and cool as it is shaded by large cypress trees.
 There is a gazebo to one side which is a lovely place to read in the summer.